inc2734/markdown-importer/readme.txt

 == Description ==

 Importing posts from markdown files.
+When importing, to convert the markdown image to html image tag.

 == Installation ==